-This topic serves as a checklist for preparing to upgrade VMware Tanzu Kubernetes Grid Integrated Edition from v1.11 to v1.12.
+This topic serves as a checklist for preparing to upgrade VMware Tanzu Kubernetes Grid Integrated Edition from v1.15 to v1.16.

 This topic describes the steps that you must follow before beginning your TKGI upgrade.

-Warning: Failure to follow these instructions may jeopardize your existing deployment data and cause the TKGI upgrade to fail.
+Warning: Failure to follow these instructions might jeopardize your existing deployment data and cause the TKGI upgrade to fail.

 To prepare for a TKGI Upgrade:

 After completing the steps in this topic, continue to Upgrading Tanzu Kubernetes Grid Integrated Edition (Antrea and Flannel Networking) or Upgrading Tanzu Kubernetes Grid Integrated Edition (NSX-T Networking).

 VMware recommends backing up your Tanzu Kubernetes Grid Integrated Edition deployment and workloads before upgrading.
 To back up Tanzu Kubernetes Grid Integrated Edition, see Backing Up and Restoring Tanzu Kubernetes Grid Integrated Edition.

 If you have not already done so, review About Tanzu Kubernetes Grid Integrated Edition Upgrades.

 Plan your upgrade based on your workload capacity and uptime requirements.